whatisnuclear/website/slides/hist/_early-reactors.md

 Proposed in 1947 to be completed in the early 1950s.

-- Fast reactor — A fast reactor to explore the possibilities of breeding (now known as EBR-1)
+- Fast reactor — to explore the possibilities of breeding
-- Navy thermal reactor — a prototype for submarine propulsion (now known as STR or S1W)
+- Navy thermal reactor — for submarine propulsion
-- Materials Testing Reactor (MTR) — A testing facility to investigate potential materials to be used in power reactor construction.
-The resistance of materials to the environment required for power production was the primary challenge of power reactor development.
+- Materials Testing Reactor (MTR) — to investigate potential materials to be used in power reactor construction.
 - Knolls intermediate reactor — to explore the possibilities of breeding and to develop usable power